Squirreljetpack/fzs/README.md

 ## source files

-fzs also provides the variables `this=plugin_alias, this_name=plugin_name` when sourcing your `.zshrc` files, which may aid you in defining your functions.
+fzs also provides the variables `this=plugin_alias, this_name=plugin_name` for your sources, which may aid you in defining your functions.
 For example, the following snippet runs the current command line using pueue:

 ```zsh
 # : CMD,WG